sooo66/semeval2026-task12-dataset/README.md

 This repository contains the dataset for **SemEval-2026 Task 12: Abductive Event Reasoning (AER)**, a shared task focused on evaluating language models’ ability to perform real-world event causal inference.
 The task requires systems to identify the most plausible direct cause of a given event based on retrieved contextual documents.

 SemEval is an international semantic evaluation workshop series that provides standardized tasks and shared datasets for NLP research.
-Task 12 is part of the SemEval-2026 workshop lineup. :contentReference[oaicite:0]{index=0}
+Task 12 is part of the SemEval-2026 workshop.

 ---